 As mentioned previously, the non-domestic rate is a national tax set by central Government and is a form of property tax normally based on a hypothetical open market rent from 2015.

-It is not based on the profitability of the individual business but a ratepayer who believes that the current assessment is wrong can make a challenge against the rateable value.
-Advice for your individual circumstances should be obtained on line and the Valuation Office Agency website address is: www.voa.gov.uk/valuation.
+It is not based on the profitability of the individual business but a ratepayer who believes that the current assessment is wrong can start a check/challenge/appeal process after registering on line with the Valuation Office Agency.
+Advice for your individual circumstances should be obtained on line and the Valuation Office Agency website address is: www.voa.gov.uk/valuation .

 You should register on line with the Valuation Office Agency as soon as possible if you feel that the latest Rateable Value is wrong.